rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 FAC would thus consist of at least nine members, with the Chairperson being elected by the committee members itself.

-c) If the FAC gives negative feedback on any candidate, then that candidate's name should be automatically dropped from further consideration.
+If the FAC gives negative feedback on any candidate, then that candidate's name should be automatically dropped from further consideration.

-d) The candidates for directorial assignment should possess the following attributes.
+The candidates for directorial assignment should possess the following attributes.

 – They should be eligible for recommendation to the post of a senior professor at IITs and internationally acclaimed as eminent scholars and widely respected in society.
 In this context, it is appropriate to mention the Kothari Commission report, which states that a head of the institution stands for the institute's commitment to scholarship and pursuit of